Electronegativity is a measure of how strongly atoms attract bonding electrons to themselves.

 Its symbol is the Greek letter chi: χ

 The higher the electronegativity, the greater an atom's attraction for electrons.

 Below is a periodic table of electronegativity: the lighter the shade of green, the higher the electronegativity.
 Gray means no value is known.
 (Click image for larger view that shows electronegativity values.)

 Looking at the elements in the periodic table, in general, electronegativity of elements increases from:

 - the bottom of a group to the top (although this does not apply to the transition metals) and

 The most electronegative element is fluorine, followed by oxygen, chlorine and nitrogen.

 The least electronegative (most electropositive) element is cesium, followed by rubidium, potassium and barium.
-These elements have a very strong tendency to form positive ions.
+Highly electropositive elements have a strong tendency to form positive ions.

 Electronegativity is a relative scale - it is calculated rather than measured.
 Various scales of electronegativity have been devised - for example the Pauling Scale.

 Linus Pauling assigned fluorine's electronegativity as 4, and then calculated the electronegativities of other elements relative to this number using bond energies.
 Fluorine is now assigned an electronegativity of 3.98, because this value gives the best internal consistency when calculations are performed over a wide range of compounds.